jameslawler/notes/docs/portuguese/verbs/todo/acabar.md

 ## Writing Prompts

-1. Quais as tarefas acaba todos os dias?
+1. Quais as tarefas que acaba todos os dias?
 Which tasks do you finish everyday?
 2. Como prefere acabar o seu dia?
 How do you like to finish your day?
 3. Quando acaba o seu trabalho?
 When do you finish work?